Hevander27/Correlation-One/README.md

 Dataset:benzene\_42

-Contains data about the average concentration of benzene in the air.The data is categorized by UHF42 neighborhood for years 2005 and 2011.There are 84 rows and 3 columns.
+Contains data about the average concentration of benzene in the air.The data is categorized by UHF42 neighborhood for years 2005 and 2011.

+There are 84 rows and 3 columns.

 https://data.cityofnewyork.us/Environment/Air-Quality/fyf4-hrcu